Corindi Beach

 Corindi Beach ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Corindi Beach's cultural diversity was found to be below average, with 88.0% of its population being citizens and 86.9% born in Australia.
-English was the language spoken exclusively at home by 91.3% of residents.
-Christianity was the predominant religion, practiced by 40.7% of people.
+Corindi Beach had a cultural diversity score below average, with 88.0% of its population being Australian citizens and 86.9% born in Australia.
+English was the language spoken predominantly at home by 91.3%.
+Christianity was the dominant religion, practiced by 40.7% of residents.

 Frequently Asked Questions - Diversity